 MLS Defender, Kuami Watson-Siriboe, another ACL tear victim, started the same KAATSU program.
 The effects were shockingly immediate.
 "I quickly recovered doing KAATSU 3-point exercises and the KAATSU Cycle," says Watson-Siriboe.

 "In all applications, we always assess capillary refill and responses throughout recovery - same as Dr. Sato has done since the 1970s," said Dr. Stray-Gundersen.

-"The KAATSU equipment allows me to identify the optimal pressure each time which is critical in safety and effectivnness as we fill normally unused capillaries and engage more muscle fibers - we want to achieve the 'fatigue' in the muscle so that the physiological cascade to proviuce GH, occurs."
+"The KAATSU equipment allows me to identify the optimal pressure each time which is critical in safety and effectiveness as we fill normally unused capillaries and engage more muscle fibers - we want to achieve the 'fatigue' in the muscle so that the physiological cascade to provide GH, occurs.

-Saunders said, "I counltn't believe the results at first, but I had fiath in Dr. Stray-Gundersen and KAATSU, and I just wanted to get back on track and as fast as the skiers did.
+Saunders said, "I couldn't believe the results at first, but I had faith in Dr. Stray-Gundersen and KAATSU, and I just wanted to get back on track and as fast as the skiers did.
 I am now stronger, faster and quicker than I was before my injury."